 When you’re applying directly to a hiring manager, on a company website, or sending your resume to a connection at a company, include your email address.
 If you’re not sure, learn more about the company and the job and how to avoid scams before you decide whether to apply.

 If you found the opening on a job board, check to see if the job is listed on the company’s website.
 If it is, apply directly on the company site.
-That way your resume won’t be funneled through a third-party job board, and will end up directly in the company’s applicant tracking system.
+That way your resume won’t be funneled through a third-party job board.
+Instead it will end up directly in the company’s applicant tracking system.

-When the job or the company sounds shady, search the company name, along with terms like “fraud,” “scam,” and “rip-off,” to see if anyone has complained about the organization.
-Check out Glassdoor’s company reviews to learn about the pros and cons of a company from people who have worked there.
+When the job or the company sounds suspicious, search the company name, along with terms such as fraud, scam, and rip-off to see if anyone has complained about the organization.
+Check out Glassdoor’s company reviews to learn about the pros and cons of a company from past employees.